Alochke/Workshop-in-InfoSec-assignment-3/module/README.md

         Cleans the module.

         Parameters:
         - stg: A designated enum member that represents the stage of initialization the module is at.
-The enum is stage, and it's defined in main.c.
+The enum is stage, and it's defined in hw3secws.c.

     static char *setmode(struct device *dev, umode_t *mode) This function sets the permissions for a /dev device that is created by device_create.